lachieMiles/cryptoLab/README.md

 Contributions are welcome!
 Please follow these steps:
     1. Fork the repository.
     2. Create a new branch

  ```bash
     git checkout -b feature-name
 ```
-    3.Commit changes and open a pull request.
+    3. Commit changes and open a pull request.

 ## **Licence**
 This project is licensed under the MIT License.